 Other types of eco-friendly toothbrush in the US

 After reading bamboo toothbrush reviews, if you decide they're not for you, there are some other options, whether you're still looking for a wood toothbrush or you'd like another material.

 You may want to try the Yunli wheat toothbrush.
 This natural bristle toothbrush features a handle made from natural wheat straw, and bristles made from bamboo.
 It also comes in compostable packaging, so you can't go wrong!

 Another option is to use a toothbrush with silicone bristles.
 Although not cheap, the silicone used for the head means it lasts a lot longer than a normal toothbrush and only needs to be changed once a year.

 As people are becoming more environmentally conscious, making small changes to everyday habits is becoming more common.
-From saying no to plastic straws, to switching to an eco toothbrush, there are lots of little things that you can do to help reduce plastics in landfills and the ocean.
+Many are making small changes, like switching to plastic free straws, or an eco toothbrush, and other little things that you can do to help reduce plastics in landfills and the ocean.

 Using a bamboo toothbrush no longer means compromising on how well your teeth get brushed.
 Wooden brushes are just as good quality as plastic brushes; you just need to take a little more care when disposing of them.